Published February 2018

 There really are 4 types of websites:

 These are basically programmed templates from companies that are putting web designers out of work.
-Automation so to speak.
+Automation, so to speak.

 Three of the top sites that offer these programmed templates:

-Some regular complaints regarding free web packages are that you don’t always own your site, you sometimes get subjected to marketing, search engines don’t always like the websites, and SEO becomes an issue.
+Regular complaints regarding free web packages are that you don’t always own your site, you sometimes get subjected to marketing, search engines don’t always like the websites, and SEO becomes an issue.
 There is little support for technical issues, and in most cases downtime is higher.

 These types of websites are best for very small start-up companies with no other option other than to go for free….
 Not an option if you wish to generate 50% or more of your new business through your website.